RickHawesUSDS/epicast-proto/readme.md

 This is a repository for rhawes@cdc.gov to explore concepts about the EpiCast protocol.

-## EpiCast aims to
+## EpiCast is

 A proposed technical solution to for public health programs to share case information with CDC, each other and the public.

+EpiCast is a follow-up project to the earlier Case Surviellance Discover sprint that the CDC/USDS conducted to create a NNDSS sytem that was:

+1. Excellent on new and emerging diseases and conditions
+2. Supported current standards and facilited the emergence of new standards
+3. Supported bidirection/multidirectional collaboration between states and cdc
+4. Built on cloud-first and DMI principles
+5. Free from syncronization and aggregate total errors

+EpiCast supports the construction of such a system with reasonable costs.

 * **Human and machine readable** - Simple enough for humans to read, structured and standardized enough that machines can acess the data.
-* **Flexible** - able to handle data element changes, local and national, that occur in an new outbreak.
+* **Flexible** - Data dictionaries to handle data element changes, local and national, that occur in an new outbreak.
 * **Scalable** - Support pandemic scale.
 From 1 to 1M data items per month.
 * **Sustainable** - Standardized, open-source reference implementations, free tooling and services.
 * **Secure** - Support both public and private feeds.